nathanrenzi/Electron2DEngine/README.md

 public class MyGame : Game
 {
-  // This is ran when the game is first initialized protected override void Initialize()
+  // This runs when the game is first initialized protected override void Initialize()
   {

   }

-  // This is ran when the game is ready to load content protected override void Load()
+  // This runs when the game is ready to load content protected override void Load()
   {

   }

-  // This is ran every frame
+  // This runs every frame
   protected override void Update()
   {

   }

-  // This is ran every frame right before rendering protected unsafe override void Render()
+  // This runs every frame right before rendering protected override void Render()
   {

   }

-  // This is ran when the game is closing protected override void OnGameClose()
+  // This runs when the game is closing protected override void OnGameClose()
   {